Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a list of all containers for a specific Docker Compose project.
-It specifies the resource (containers of a project) and the action (retrieves).
-The verb 'Retrieves' and resource 'containers' are specific, and it distinguishes from siblings like VPS_getProjectListV1 (which lists projects) by focusing on container-level information.
+The description clearly states the tool retrieves a list of containers for a specific Docker Compose project.
+It uses the specific verb 'Retrieves' and resource 'containers', distinguishing it from other project tools like VPS_getProjectContentsV1, though not explicitly.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.